 The choking behavior of a gas orifice modeled by the Local Restriction (G) block.
 The Controlled Reservoir (G) blocks are used to set up controlled pressure and temperature boundary

 Models a gas turbine auxiliary power unit (APU) based on the Brayton Cycle.
-The Compressor and Turbine blocks are custom components built on top of the Simscape™ Foundation Gas Library.
-The
+The Compressor and Turbine blocks are custom components based on the Simscape™ Foundation Gas Library.
+The power

 How the Foundation library can be used to model systems that span electrical, mechanical and hydraulic domains.
 In the model, a hydraulic system controls mechanical load position in